Human trafficking in Honduras: Prosecution (2008)

-Protection
+Protection (2008)

 The Honduran government made limited progress in its efforts to assist trafficking victims during the reporting year.
 The government operated no dedicated shelters or services for trafficking victims, although it referred child trafficking victims to NGOs, which could only serve a small percentage of those in need.
 Honduran NGOs shouldered a heavy burden to provide victim care, and received no direct funding from the government.
 While the government increased training on referring trafficking victims for care, NGOs report that referrals in practice are unorganized and uneven.
 Moreover, few resources, public or private, are available for adult trafficking victims.
 During the reporting period, the government worked closely with IOM to repatriate more than a dozen young Hondurans who had been trafficked to neighboring countries for sexual exploitation, and Honduran consular officials are trained to identify trafficking victims.
 Victims are encouraged to assist in the investigation and prosecution of their traffickers, and the government collaborated with NGOs to identify victim witnesses.
 There were no reports of victims being penalized for unlawful acts committed as a result of their being trafficked.
 Honduras does not provide legal alternatives to the removal of foreign victims to countries where they may face hardship or retribution.
 There is no formal system for proactively identifying trafficking victims among vulnerable populations such as sex workers or criminal detainees.
 In collaboration with an NGO, law enforcement officials in Tegucigalpa undertook a number of victim rescue efforts; fifteen minors were rescued in Tegucigalpa in seven separate cases in 2007.

-Prevention
+Prevention (2008)

 The government made solid progress in prevention activities during the reporting period.
 The government’s inter-institutional committee against human trafficking hosted more than 50 training sessions for government officials, civil society members, students, and journalists, reaching more than 3,000 people.
 The government worked closely with NGOs and international organizations on additional TV and radio awareness-raising campaigns.
 In February 2008, the National Chamber of Tourism of Honduras and UNICEF launched a Code of Conduct campaign to encourage its tourism industry to prevent child sex tourism.
 No other government efforts to reduce demand for commercial sex acts were reported, although public awareness of the dangers of human trafficking appeared to be growing.